onbloc/adena-wallet/FIREFOX.md

   support is unavailable.
 - Popup header screens label `moz-extension` request origins as `moz-extension` (the fallback label previously said `chrome-extension` everywhere).
+- **TxLink realm-document fetch is relayed through the background.** Firefox runs content scripts under an *expanded principal* (page + extension), so their `fetch()` calls are subject to the **page's CSP** in addition to the extension's.
+Gnoweb pages ship a restrictive `connect-src` that does not include the RPC host, so the realm-document query backing a TxLink was blocked with `Content-Security-Policy: The page's settings blocked the loading of a resource (connect-src) …` and clicking a TxLink died silently — no dialog, no navigation. `command-handler.ts` now requests the document from the background (`FETCH_REALM_DOCUMENT`, handled in `background.ts` through `inject/message/methods/gno-realm-document.ts`); the background is bound only by the extension CSP (`connect-src 'self' https: http://127.0.0.1:26657`).
+  Chrome does not apply the page CSP to content scripts, which is why the same flow kept working there.

 ## Known limitations on Firefox